 Apple Pay or Google Pay can also be used, but only for those that are at least 13 years old.

 The account also comes with a Save the Pennies option.
 Each time your child buys something with their Visa debit card, the amount is rounded up to the nearest pound and transferred into a TSB savings account.

 Kids can manage their account in branch, as well as online, over the phone and through the mobile app, but age restrictions may apply.

-Those over the age of 16 do not need to be accompanied by a parent or guardian but will have to bring two forms of ID and proof of their address into a branch.
+Those over the age of 16 do not need to be accompanied by a parent or guardian but will have to bring in proof of their identity and address into a branch.

 Lloyds Bank Under 19s (11-17)

 The Lloyds Bank Under 19s account is open to children aged 11 to 17.
 It pays 0.5% interest on balances of up to £2,500 and no interest on balances above this amount.